compusophy/self.tools/README.md

 ### Redis Configuration
 The platform uses Upstash Redis for storage.
 You can also use any Redis-compatible service by updating the connection in `lib/redis.ts`.

-### AI Configuration
-Currently supports Gemini 1.5 Flash.
-To use a different AI service, modify the `improveContentWithAIAction` function in `app/actions.ts`.

 ## 🚀 Deployment